Home Food + Drink Dai Kichi: a Must-Try Sushi Spot in Montclair

 dai kichi

-It’s hard to go wrong on the extensive menu at Dai Kichi, so start with the small plates and have a little fun.
+It’s hard to go wrong on the extensive menu at Dai Kichi, so it’s best to start with the small plates and have a little fun.
 Gyoza is perfectly pan-seared to make the dumpling chewy and crispy all at once.
-Put a twist on edamame and try their Edamame Hijiki seaweed salad.
+The Edamame Hijiki seaweed salad, a twist on edamame, is also a favorite here.

 A real gem in the small plates menu is lightly-seared Tuna Tataki.
 Dai Kichi absolutely nails the “lightly seared” component, and the result is mouth-watering tuna.
 Add to that fresh ginger, scallion, and ponzu sauce, and this small plate item becomes a big indulgence.